This video will teach you to apply a chalk line to mark a woodworking project.

 Now, pick the string so that the chalk powder deposits along its length.

-The excess chalk deposits can be lightly blown away isolating just the straight line.
+The excess chalk powder deposits can be blown away to isolate just the chalk line.

 You have now learned how to use a Chalk Line.